 About the Institute

-Almost seventy-six years ago, in 1943, Professor Hermann Becks, DMD, MD, School of Dentistry, University of California, San Francisco, a distinguished teacher, educator and research scientist in the fields of oral medicine and experimental oral biology. founded the American Institute of Oral Biology, with the mission of providing a forum to emphasize the application of basic and clinical research to the prevention and treatment of oral disease.
+Almost seventy-seven years ago, in 1943, Professor Hermann Becks, DMD, MD, School of Dentistry, University of California, San Francisco, a distinguished teacher, educator and research scientist in the fields of oral medicine and experimental oral biology. founded the American Institute of Oral Biology, with the mission of providing a forum to emphasize the application of basic and clinical research to the prevention and treatment of oral disease.

 Passionately interested in lifelong learning for the healthcare professional, Dr. Becks undertook intensive lecturing for the Extension Division of the University of California, and undertook other post-graduate teaching throughout the USA, Canada and Mexico.